What is Perlite and What are Its Uses in Gardening

 Whether you’re growing herbs on your balcony or tomatoes on your patio, perlite is a must-have for container gardening.

-Adding this material to potting mixes improves soil structure, prevents compaction, and ensures proper drainage.
+Adding this material to a potting mix improves soil structure, prevents compaction, and ensures proper drainage.
 This allows container-grown plants to thrive, with ample room for roots to spread and access essential nutrients.

 Types of Perlite